 The band performed on many domestic and international festivals.
 A few of the most important events are: Opening parties of the County Ethnicity Week, Swabian-balls in Budapest, brass band meetings, festivals, concerts.
 The band plays important role in musical-cultural life of the city Tát.
 We are regular participants of local feast, parties.
 By our traditional New Year Concert the Tát Culture House seems too small every time.

 The band has wide and old friendship in Germany.
-Since 1986 we have been six times in Schrattenbach, Bavaria.
+Since 1986 we have been seven times in Schrattenbach, Bavaria.
 Musikverein Schrattenbach visited to Tát seven times too.

 With the professional leadership of István Zagyi the band received in the year 2000 a „Highlighted Gold Diploma” certification in ethnic bands category again.
 During his leadership we had great success abroad too.
 We made a tour to Finland in 1997 for the invitation of Espoo’s mayor.
 Our band rewarded the third place on Grand Prix festival in St. Leonhard, South-Tirol 2004.
 For invitation of Sliema Philharmonic Society we had a tour to the beautiful Malta with the majorette group in 2006.
 Than in 2010 we travelled with the majorette group to Magione, Italy.

 The brass band was invited to Bad Schlema first in 2006 to the European Brass and Wind Band Festival.
 A band is invited form each of the 12 participating countries.
 Last time we represented Hungary in 2015 on the stage in front of 4000 people.
 Our band made more tours to twin towns of Tát too (Buseck, Ebed, Kaplony, Molln).

 In 2016 we had a trip to Transylvania, and we made a great concert in Farkaslaka (near Székelyudvarhely)